 This conference will discuss the priorities for developing a new wide-ranging National Food Strategy for England.

-The seminar is timed to follow the publication of the interim report in March this year and take place ahead of the publication of the final strategy expected in the autumn.
+The seminar is timed to follow the publication of the interim report due out soon and to take place ahead of the publication of the final strategy expected in the autumn

 - Progress on the new National Food Strategy;

 - Stakeholder perspectives on the development of an overarching food strategy:

 - Maintaining a competitive and secure food manufacturing industry;